 In the fourth quarter of 2013, we completed our annual goodwill impairment test and concluded that the carrying value of our MSS reporting unit, including goodwill, exceeded its estimated fair value.
-As a result, we recorded a goodwill impairment charge of \$50.9 million (before applicable income taxes).
+As a result, in the fourth quarter of 2013 we recorded a goodwill impairment charge of \$50.9 million (before applicable income taxes).
+There was no goodwill impairment charge in 2014.
 See Note 7 for a further discussion of the goodwill impairment.

-Changes in estimates on contracts for which revenue is recognized using the cost-to-cost-percentage-of-completion method decreased operating profit by approximately \$10.4 million in the three months ended September 30, 2013 and increased operating profit by approximately \$2.3 million in the three months ended September 30, 2012.
-These adjustments decreased net income by approximately \$6.9 million (\$0.26 per share) in the three months ended September 30, 2013 and increased net income by approximately \$1.5 million (\$0.06 per share) in the three months ended and September 30, 2012.
+Changes in estimates on contracts for which revenue is recognized using the cost-to-cost-percentage-of-completion method increased operating profit by approximately \$10.7 million in the three months ended September 30, 2014 and decreased operating profit by approximately \$9.9 million in the three months ended September 30, 2013.
+These adjustments increased net income by approximately \$7.6 million (\$0.28 per share) in the three months ended September 30, 2014 and decreased net income by approximately \$6.6 million (\$0.25 per share) in the three months ended and September 30, 2013.